wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

 In order to demonstrate how you can decode the downloaded data, we will start a new container using 'decode-bufr-jupyter' image.

-This container will be start Jupiter notebook server on your instance that include the eccodes library that you can use to decode the downloaded data.
+This container will be start Jupiter notebook server on your instance which includes the "ecCodes" library that you can use to decode BUFR data.

-We will the example notebooks included in `~/exercise-materials/notebook-examples` to decode the downloaded data for the cyclone tracks.
+We will use the example notebooks included in `~/exercise-materials/notebook-examples` to decode the downloaded data for the cyclone tracks.

 To start the container, use the following command: